 What Does It Mean To Be Financially Stable?

-How much is “significant amount”?
-What needs are you talking about?
+But how much is a "significant amount"?
+What needs are you referring to?
 I asked.

-I read that becoming a financially stable person is achievable with focused attention to your spending habits and future thinking.
-The key to being financially stable is to know where you are financially today and know where you want to be.
+I once read that becoming financially stable is achievable with focused attention on spending habits and future planning.
+The key is knowing where you are financially today and determining where you want to be in the future.

 Spend Less Than What You Earn